A new benchmark for the premium executive class

 The all-new model features five engine variants – 520d and 530d turbodiesels plus 530i and 540i turbo petrols, plus a plug-in hybrid 530e iPerformance.
 More economical and even sportier choices set to join the range shortly afterwards.

 All 5 Series come with an eight-speed automatic gearbox; this is largely an excellent transmission, with the option of xDrive all-wheel drive on all but the 530i and 530e.

 Performance is very strong, and combined with handling that feels immediately more agile than the preceding 5 Series, this is a big, comfortable, highly-specced car that can cover even tricky roads exceptionally quickly.

 While the interior may not have quite the wow factor of the Mercedes E-Class, the 5 Series has plenty of passenger space front and rear, and feels noticeably more composed from behind the steering wheel – and that applies to both driving fast and cruising gently.

 Trim levels and technology

-UK buyers have the choice of SE or M Sport trim levels at launch, though the forthcoming 520d EfficientDynamics is a standalone model.
+UK buyers have the choice of SE or M Sport trim levels, with the 520d EfficientDynamics as a standalone model.
 Satellite-navigation is fitted as standard on all 5 Series – as it is on every BMW.

 Technology highlights on the 5 Series include the latest iDrive infotainment system, with optional touchscreen and Gesture Control; an optional head-up display that’s 70% larger than before; and the optional Driving Assistant Plus, a new suite of electronic aids that represent a stepping stone towards self-driving cars – indeed, new 5 Series can safely change lanes on the motorway without the driver touching the steering wheel.